Neighborhood School Centers (NSC)

 Virginia W. Kettering Foundation

-Egg and cheese sandwich, raisins, orange juice, milk
+Egg and cheese sandwich, strawberry applesauce, orange juice, milk